The basic trigonometric identities are formed based on our understanding of the unit circle, reference triangles and angles.

 Solve trigonometric equations.

-Prove that one trigonometric expression is equivalent to another, so that we can replace the first expression by the second expression.
-The second expression can give us new insights into some application that the first one doesn’t show.
+Prove that one trigonometric expression is equivalent to another so that we can replace the first expression with the second expression.
+The second expression can give us new insights into some applications that the first one doesn’t show.

 Basic and Pythagorean Identities